VideoCurio/ProtonMailBridgeDocker/README.md

 An [Alpine Linux](https://www.alpinelinux.org/) version for a small image base footprint is available in the [Alpine directory](https://github.com/VideoCurio/ProtonMailBridgeDocker/tree/master/Alpine).

+## License

+Copyright (C) 2024  David BASTIEN

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Sources:

 Made from [Debian 12 (bookworm) Go image](https://hub.docker.com/_/golang/) and [Proton Mail Bridge sources](https://github.com/ProtonMail/proton-bridge/tree/master) v3.9.1